Position

 Responsibilities:

-• Apply caulk to seams, joints, and surfaces to provide a watertight seal.
+• Apply caulk to seams, joints, and edges of various surfaces using appropriate tools and techniques.

-• Smooth and finish the caulk to create a seamless appearance.
+• Mix and match caulk colors to match surrounding materials for a seamless appearance.

 Qualifications

-• Proven experience as a Caulker or similar role.
+• Proven experience as a Caulker or similar role in construction or maintenance.

 Is becoming a Caulker a good career path?